 The average life-span of many home A/C systems is 8 to 10 years, which will help homeowners determine the cost benefit of either paying the increasing price for R22 to repair older equipment, versus upgrading.
 More benefits to upgrading include the opportunity to take advantage of energy rebates being offered and enhancing your home’s energy-efficiency.
 New units will also have longer warranty periods, calmer operation, and the peace of mind of a more ozone-friendly refrigerant, not to mention improved home comfort through more advanced technology.

-To learn more about your repair or replacement alternatives, call Service Experts Heating & Air Conditioning today at 614-334-3192 today.
+To learn more about your repair or replacement alternatives, call Stevenson Service Experts today at 614-334-3192 today.